sebkln/content_slug/Documentation/Configuration/Setup/Index.rst

    #.
 The custom DataProcessor :php:`FragmentIdentifierProcessor`, which will
       process the URL fragments for the "Section Index" content elements.
    #.
-The :php:`replaceFragment` hook, which allows to overwrite fragments for
+The :php:`ModifyFragment` event listener, which allows to overwrite fragments for
       links set in the rich text editor or in TCA fields with renderType :php:`inputLink`.